Key Points:

 If your event attracts a mixed audience, the safest approach is to choose items that require no explanation, no setup, and no personalisation.
 The best-performing products are simple, familiar, and usable by almost anyone.
 That’s what drives real retention.

-For Australian events—whether corporate, community, or large-scale activations—these 10 items consistently work across different age groups without creating logistical issues.
+For Australian events—whether corporate, or community, these 10 items consistently work across different age groups without creating logistical issues.

 1. Yo-Yos